-All of our Fair Oak ciders are made using a blend of traditional cider apples.
-The flavours and proportions vary slightly from year to year, depending on the weather, and the fruiting cycle of the trees.
+Fair Oak cider is made entirely of apples, with no artificial ingredients added.
+The flavours vary from year to year, depending on the weather and the fruiting cycle of the trees.
 Some trees will have a heavy crop one year and very little fruit the next.

 There are hundreds of different cider apples, described as bittersweets, bittersharps, sweets or sharps*.
 Bittersweets and bittersharps are high in tannin; bittersweets have high sugar levels and bittersharps are more acidic.
 Sweets are quite similar to dessert apples; and sharps are more like cooking apples.

-Dabinett is a full bittersweet cider apple, probably grown since the early 19th century.
+Dabinett, a full bittersweet, probably grown since the early 19th century.
 It is small, greenish yellow, flushed and striped with red, and has a strong aroma when ripe.
 It produces sweet, astringent juice, and a bittersweet cider with soft, full-bodied astringency.

-Foxwhelp is a bittersharp apple which has been known since the 17th century.
+Foxwhelp, a bittersharp which has been known since the 17th century.
 It is bright red, and on its own produces cider with a musky flavour and strong aroma.
-It is more often blended with other apples to give strength and flavour.
+It is generally blended with other apples to give strength and flavour.

-Kingston Black is a bittersharp, thought to have been discovered at Kingston in Somerset in the mid-19th century.
+Kingston Black, a bittersharp, thought to have been discovered at Kingston in Somerset in the mid-19th century.
 It is small, with a dark maroon flush, and produces a full-bodied cider with a distinctive flavour.

-Yarlington Mill is a medium bittersweet, said to have been found in Somerset in the early 20th century.
+Yarlington Mill, a medium bittersweet, said to have been found in Somerset in the early 20th century.
 It is a small, pale yellow apple with a red flush, and produces sweet, slightly astringent cider with a good aroma and flavour.